jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
 Both ideologies were invented centuries ago; before humanity even had electricity.
-Their platforms and ideas are simply too old and outdated to give us happiness in a healthy and modern civilization.
+Their ideas and platforms are simply too old and outdated to give us happiness in a modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 There's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.

-If you're not happy with your life you're supposed to change the philosophy that rules your nation.
+So, if you're not happy with your life, you're _supposed_ to change the philosophy that rules your nation.

 And now you should.
-Because this novel virus is highlighting how shaky our society's foundations are.
+Because this novel virus is highlighting how shaky our foundations are.

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
-Why was the president impeached?
+Why was President Trump impeached?
 What was the reason?
 Even if you agreed with it then, was that really what our government and political energy should have been completely obsessed with only a few months ago?

 Both "sides" are the faces of the exact same coin.
 When President Obama tried to overhaul the health-care system, was any commentator, strategist, or politician talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

 Here's why.
 Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for both being clueless.

 I mean, if you ignored an election, would you even notice who won?
 You wouldn't, because Left/Right have no original ideas.
+Neither understands how modern technology works.
 That's why traffic keeps rising, the tax-code get more confusing, and workdays get more meaningless.

 This isn't just a pandemic, it's a test to see how well we can deal with life's inevitable challenges such as depressions, wars, faminies, and pandemics.